simonegrefe/CohortAnalysis/README.md

-# Cohort Analysis with Databricks and Fivetran
+# ETL & Cohort Analysis with Databricks and Fivetran